-- 1. Notified regarding the location of ACM and LBP; - A. Their potential health effects; and - B. Issues associated with how and why its disturbance must be avoided.
+- A. Notified regarding the location of ACM and LBP; - B. Their potential health effects; and - C. Issues associated with how and why its disturbance must be avoided.

-This communication must be directed towards building residents, occupants, on-site staff, and outside vendors and be provided within 15 calendar days of evaluation for ACM or LBP, presumption that ACM or LBP is present, and hazard reduction activities are conducted.
-The communications must be provided in the occupants' primary language.
+This communication must be directed towards building residents, occupants, on-site staff, and outside vendors.
 Not only do building occupants have the right to be informed of potential hazards in their environment but also, if notified, these persons will be less likely to disturb the ACM or LBP.
 A record of notices sent, meetings held and recipients of information must be kept permanently on file at the facility by the O&M Manager.

-Communication must be accomplished by:
+Communication can be accomplished by:

-- A. Conducting group meetings; - B. Distributing written notices to affected occupant units and posting in centrally located common areas; and - C. Posting caution signs in areas where ACM and LBP are located.
+- A. Conducting group meetings;

+- B. Distributing written notices; and

+- C. Posting caution signs in areas where ACM and LBP are located.